hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Tooling.md

 #### Loopback

-This little app enables you to create virtual device out of mutlple sources on your computer.
+This little app enables you to create virtual device out of multiple sources on your computer.
 You can use it to do things like play music in a zoom meeting, but what I use it for is to route audio into Krisp and remove background noise for my guests during post production.
 [Read all about it here.](https://dev.to/hipstersmoothie/removing-background-noise-from-pre-recorded-audio-2g6i)

 ## Editing

-I am a huge beliver in dog-fooding.
+I am a huge believer in dog-fooding.

 > The use of a newly developed product or service by a company's staff to test it before it is made available to customers.